 Instructions for submitting a protocol for review can be found at KSU Institutional Review Board.

 Financial Conflict of Interest

 Investigators submitting proposals to the National Science Foundation, the National Institute for Justice, or any Public Health Services agencies (National Institutes of Health, Health Resources and Services Administration, or the Agency for Healthcare Research and Quality) must disclose any significant financial interests at the time of proposal submission.
 The definition of a significant financial interest varies by agency.
 Please see the links below for the appropriate policies and definitions for your proposal and then fill out and return the corresponding forms to the Office of Research before the proposal deadline.

 As a recipient of Federal funds, Kennesaw State University supports and complies with the provisions of the Drug-Free Schools and Communities Act of 1989 and the Drug-Free Workplace Act of 1988.
-Kennesaw State University’s policy is described in the KSU Faculty Handbook.
+Kennesaw State University’s policy can be found here.